fancy-lang/infancy/Chapter01.md

 It runs on [Rubinius](http://www.rubini.us).

-The goal is to create a language implementation that is easy to understand and improve, even for people new implementing programming languages.
+The goal is to create a language implementation that is easy to understand and improve, even for people new to implementing programming languages.

 Fancy's compiler is currently written in Ruby, while all of Fancy's standard library is written in Fancy itself.
 It's a good starting